ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 Track these metrics:

-1. **First-Time Success Rate**: Did the AI understand and complete the task correctly on first attempt?
+1. **First-Time Success Rate**: Did the AI correctly understand and complete the task on the first attempt?
 2. **Revision Rounds**: How many clarifications were needed?
 3. **Output Quality**: Does the code meet standards without modification?
-4. **Time to Completion**: How long from prompt to acceptable output?
+4. **Time to Completion**: How long is the process from prompt to acceptable output?
 5. **Edge Case Coverage**: Were edge cases handled without prompting?

 ## Conclusion